 You can add transformations to schema mapping, categorization, and mastering projects.
 See Enabling Transformations in Categorization and Mastering projects.

 - On the Unified Dataset page, select Show Transformations.
-The transformation editor appears with drop-down menus for adding transformations.
+The transformation panel appears with drop-down menus for adding transformations.

 If you add a transformation to the Transformations for Input Datasets section, the message "For records from datasets" appears in the bottom left corner of the transformation panel.
 Select this note to specify the datasets affected by this transformation.
 By default, the transformation is applied to all input datasets.